KiandaBPM/docs/content/docs/platform/application-designer/forms/form owners.md

 ## Introduction

-When creating forms, is important to consider **form access** during the design phase, that is who can access and edit forms in a process instance.
+When creating forms, it is important to consider **form access** during the design phase, that is who can access and edit forms in a process instance.
 For example if an employee submits a performance review form, a line manager may wish to access that submitted process instance/record and edit the form, adding in comments and performance grades.

 There are two key principles to keep in mind in terms of **form access**: